An antenatal visit is any appointment with your GP or maternity unit that relates to your pregnancy.

 Employment and antenatal visits

-If you become pregnant while in employment you are entitled, under employment law, to take time off to attend antenatal appointments.
-You should apply to your employer in writing providing medical evidence of your pregnancy and telling your employer that you need time off to attend antenatal appointments.
+You should tell your employer in writing (providing medical evidence of your pregnancy) that you need time off to attend antenatal appointments.
 You should give at least 2 weeks' written notice of the date and time of your appointments.

-If this notice is not given for reasons not in your control, then you can retain your entitlement, provided you write to your employer with an explanation and with the notice.
-You will need to do this within one week of the appointment.
+If this notice is not given for reasons out of your control, then you can retain your entitlement, provided you write to your employer with an explanation and with the notice.
+You will need to do this within 1 week of the appointment.